EvaMaeRey/readme2pkg-template/README.md

 decisions.
 Is there already work that solves this problem?

 ## Phase 3: Settling and testing 🚧 ✅

+In this phase you should start settling on function and argument names, decide which ones will be exported, and make those functions more robust and usable with examples, tests, messages and warnings.

 ### Bit A. Added a description and author information in the [DESCRIPTION file](https://r-pkgs.org/description.html) 🚧 ✅